 Conclusion: A world of Opportunities

-In this brief tour I outlined a bunch of different ways digital technology are transforming machine shop manufacturing.
+In this brief tour, I outlined a bunch of different ways digital technology is transforming machine shop manufacturing.

 Hopefully, one (or many!) have resonated with you, and you have some ideas about how to start building your own digital machine shop.